Lower your rate with a conventional refinance

 Some lenders offer an appraisal rebuttal process, but claims are not typically successful.
 If it turns out you don’t have enough equity, consider going through with the refinance.
 It’s okay to take on cancelable conventional PMI if you are still saving money or putting yourself in a better financial situation.

 Yes.
 Conventional refinance ARMs are a popular choice, especially for those planning to pay off their current mortgage loan, sell the home, or refinance in 5-7 years.
-ARMs offer an ultra-low rate, fixed, for a certain number of years (for instance five years fixed for a5-year ARM).
+ARMs offer very competitive rates, fixed, for a certain number of years (for instance five years fixed for a5-year ARM).
 Adjustable conventional loans come with built-in safeguards.
 So the loan’s upward rate adjustment — if it goes up at all — is typically no more than one to 2% each year.

 Not all, but most.
 Conventional refinances are the most popular of all refinance types.
 It’s safe to assume that nearly every lender in your city offers conventional mortgages.